Partnering with early childhood professionals to promote social-emotional health of Arkansas’ children.

 Current Areas Served

 Zero to Three Center for Effective Parenting offers parenting classes in Central Arkansas and Northwest Arkansas free of charge.
 Centers for Youth & Families offers parenting classes on various topics including Parenting the ADHD Child, Parenting the Strong Willed Child, and Parenting through Divorce.
 AAROC – Arkansas Autism Resource & Outreach Center designed to provide hope, direction, and support to parents of children on the autism spectrum.
-Better Beginnings, Arkansas’ Quality Rating Improvement System for Child Care.
+Better Beginnings, Arkansas Child Care Information.
 Find info on child care centers in your area.
 Learn what quality child care looks like and why it is important to early child development.
 Centers for Disease Control – Developmental Milestones Skills.
 Children reach milestones in how they move, play, learn, speak, and behave.
 This webpage shows what to expect from birth to 5 years old.

 Based on real data collected in Arkansas, the benefits of our consultation are proven effective.